Office for Public Integrity FAQs

 Reporting to the Office for Public Integrity

 This information is intended to assist staff when deciding whether they should make a report to the Office for Public Integrity.
-Honesty and integrity are fundamental values of the University and all staff have a role to play in creating a reporting culture.
+The University has also developed Guidelines to assist Public Officers meet their reporting obligations and to understand the University’s responsibilities as a public authority.

 What is the Office for Public Integrity (OPI) and the Independent Commission Against Corruption (ICAC)?